-(a) increase the maximum overall amount of the Piattaforma Imprese (bringing it to Euro 10 billion), through the increase of Plafond PMI (i.e. medium-long-term funding to the Italian banking system dedicated to the financing of investments and working capital to SMEs, i.e. enterprises with a workforce of up to 249 employees) and Plafond MID (i.e. medium/long-term funding to the Italian banking system dedicated to the financing of investments and working capital to so-called Mid Caps i.e. enterprises with a workforce of 250 to 3,000 employees); in particular, the amount of Plafond PMI has been increased to Euro 6 billion, of which approximately Euro 984 million results from the transfer to Plafond PMI of the remaining amount available under the funding provided by CDP for operations aimed at supporting internationalisation and export credit, and the amount of the Plafond MID has been increased to Euro 3.5 billion;
+- (a) increase the maximum overall amount of the Piattaforma Imprese (bringing it to Euro 10 billion), through the increase of Plafond PMI (i.e. medium-long-term funding to the Italian banking system dedicated to the financing of investments and working capital to SMEs, i.e. enterprises with a workforce of up to 249 employees) and Plafond MID (i.e. medium/long-term funding to the Italian banking system dedicated to the financing of investments and working capital to so-called Mid Caps i.e. enterprises with a workforce of 250 to 3,000 employees); in particular, the amount of Plafond PMI has been increased to Euro 6 billion, of which approximately Euro 984 million results from the transfer to Plafond PMI of the remaining amount available under the funding provided by CDP for operations aimed at supporting internationalisation and export credit, and the amount of the Plafond MID has been increased to Euro 3.5 billion; - (b) introduce in the Plafond PMI and the Plafond MID further maturity or longer duration (12 years and 15 years only for bank loans granted to beneficiaries having operational headquarters in the Seismic Territories defined at Article 1 of the Convention Piattaforma Imprese) - beyond the maximum duration ordinarily offered (10 years); and

-- (b) introduce in the Plafond PMI and the Plafond MID further maturity or longer duration (12 years and 15 years only for bank loans granted to beneficiaries having operational headquarters in the Seismic Territories defined at Article 1 of the Convention Piattaforma Imprese) beyond the maximum duration ordinarily offered (10 years) providing that the minimum duration of the loans in favour of enterprises by the banks with such funding is fixed at 10 years; and - (c) redefine the scope of activity of the Plafond Reti PMI (now renamed Plafond Reti e Filiere), through the broadening of its capacity to finance; in particular, the financing of other forms of business combinations and also of companies such as Mid Caps.
+(c) redefine the scope of activity of the Plafond Reti PMI (now renamed Plafond Reti e Filiere), through the broadening of its capacity to finance; in particular, the financing of other forms of business combinations and also of companies such as Mid Caps.

 Such amendments to Piattaforma Imprese were implemented through an addendum to the agreement between CDP and the ABI, signed on 17 May 2016.
 Moreover, in order to boost the use of the funds and reduce the borrowing costs for enterprises also following the Covid-19 emergency, since 11 June 2020 (signing date of "Addendum 2020" to the agreement between CDP and ABI referenced above) the three different Plafond that compose the Piattaforma Imprese (Plafond PMI, Plafond MID and Plafond Reti e Filiere) have benefited from a specific line of funding made available by the EIB, for an amount up to Euro 1.5 billion granted in blending with CDP resources, through the loan agreement between CDP and EIB signed on 4 June 2020.
-Further details of the agreement between CDP and EIB may be found in the paragraph "Euro 1.5 billion for SMEs, mid-caps and business networks" below.